Only Cohesity brings AI-powered data security and management together in one platform that is simple, secure, and scalable.

 RAG combines the strengths of both approaches by using retrieval-based models to select relevant information from a pre-existing collection of text and then using generative-based models to generate new text based on that information.
 This enables RAG models to develop more accurate and coherent text, even for complex or specialized topics, by leveraging the knowledge contained within a large text set.

-Cohesity Gaia, our AI-powered conversation data insight solution is a first-to-market AI-powered enterprise search assistant that brings retrieval augmented generation (RAG) AI and large language models (LLMs) to high-quality backup data stored in the Cohesity Data Cloud.
+Cohesity Gaia, our AI-powered conversation data insight solution is a first-to-market AI-powered enterprise search assistant that brings retrieval augmented generative (RAG) AI and large language models (LLMs) to high-quality backup data stored in the Cohesity Data Cloud.

 All of these AI types are heavily dependent on one thing: data.